open-xchange/appsuite-middleware/documentation/miscellaneous/sharing_and_guest_mode.md

 # Consuming Shares<a name="consuming shares"></a>

 Depending on the shared contents and the requesting user agent, shares may be consumed in a couple of different ways.
 The concrete response to a request to the share URL is evaluated by the share servlet in the backend.

 ## App Suite

 The default handling for all shares is forwarding them to the App Suite web interface, where the shared contents are made available through the existing client.
 Based on the underlying guest account, the client is either forwarded to the login prompt, or taken directly to the share target if no credentials need to be provided.
 This process is described in more detail at [Guest Login & Session Handling](#guest-login-amp-session-handling).

+## Federated Sharing

+Starting with the version 7.10.5 of the Open Xchange Server the so called "Federated Sharing" feature is introduced.
+With this feature it is possible for users to integrate shares from foreign OX entities into the App Suite.
+Efficiently external shares will look and behave like shared internally.
+The feature is available for certain shares only, see [Federated-Sharing](https://documentation.open-xchange.com{{site.baseurl}}/middleware/miscellaneous/federated_sharing.html) for further details.

 ## Direct Download